JordanMartinez/purescript-jordans-reference/11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/02-Explaining-Kinds.md

 -- Reason: the `a` type needs to be defined data Box a = Box a

+-- This is the same definition as above.
+-- However, the kind signature of the above `Box` definition is implicit.
+-- The below definition has an explicit kind signature. data BoxType :: Type -> Type data BoxType a = BoxValue a

 -- As we can see, there can be many different concrete 'Box' types -- depending on what 'a' is: boxedInt :: Box Int